Free Shipping, Free return and Money Back Guarantee: UK 🇬🇧

 1930s Upper-Class Men’s Fashion

 For upper-class men, tailoring was key.
 Suits were streamlined, with slimmer trousers and well-fitted jackets creating a polished, elegant silhouette.
 Double-breasted suits in dark colours such as navy, black, and grey were worn for formal occasions, while lighter fabrics like linen were preferred for summer attire.
 Accessories such as pocket squares, ties, and hats added to the refined look.
+Two-tone spectator shoes became a popular choice of footwear, in colour combinations such as white and brown or white and black.
+They often featured brogue-style detailing, giving them a look that was both casual and sporty.

 The Rise of Leisurewear